lorriman/HealthExpenditureCountries2019/README.md

-# AI generated html/javascript survey of countries' health expenditure vs GDP per capita
+# AI generated html/javascript survey of countries' llifespan vs health expenditure % GDP per capita

 Just playing around with AIs.
 Based on 2019 data (ie. pre-covid) from sources found by the AIs.